 7. High Tea in the Grand Hotel

-High tea in the Grand Hotel is totally worth a visit, especially, if the weather is bad, even though the prices might be a little bit more expensive than other experiences.
-Different types of tea are served and savoury as well as sweet snacks and cakes are served.
+High tea in the Grand Hotel is totally worth a visit, especially if the weather is bad, even though the prices might be a little bit higher than other experiences.
+Different types of tea are served, and savory as well as sweet snacks and cakes are served.
 The experience is further enhanced by live music (at least this was the case for us).

 8. Little Adam’s Peak in Ella